sujay2306/Quotes-reactjs/README.md

-To install the package you need to tyiping
+To install the package you need to type
 ### `npm install`

 To run the app